Network Capabilities

 # Register the callbacks

-await page.enable_network_events()
+await tab.enable_network_events()

-await page.on(NetworkEvents.REQUEST_WILL_BE_SENT, partial(on_request, page))
+await tab.on(NetworkEvent.REQUEST_WILL_BE_SENT, partial(on_request, tab))

-await page.on(NetworkEvents.RESPONSE_RECEIVED, partial(on_response, page))
+await tab.on(NetworkEvent.RESPONSE_RECEIVED, partial(on_response, tab))

 Key Network Events